x-atlas-consortia/data-submission-guide/Section1.md

            - <a href="https://docs.globus.org/how-to/link-to-existing/">Check that your institution ID is linked</a> to your Globus ID.
            - See also Globus' <a href="https://docs.globus.org/how-to/">How To</a> & <a href="https://docs.globus.org/faq/">FAQs</a> for more information.
      - _Write_ access to your team's Globus folder
-       - This will be granted <em>after</em> confirming that you will submit data via the<a href="http://ingest.hubmapconsortium.org/"> HuBMAP ingest portal </a> OR <a href="http://data.sennetconsortium.org">SenNet Data Sharing Portal </a> (required).
+       - This will be granted <em>after</em> confirming that you will submit data via the<a href="http://ingest.hubmapconsortium.org/" class="hm-only"> HuBMAP ingest portal </a> <a href="http://data.sennetconsortium.org" class="sn-only">SenNet Data Sharing Portal </a> (required).
      - <a href="http://protocols.io">Protocols.io</a>
-       - <a href="https://www.protocols.io/workspaces/human-biomolecular-atlas-program-hubmap-method-development">HuBMAP Method Development Community</a> (required for HuBMAP).
+       - {.hm-only} <a href="https://www.protocols.io/workspaces/human-biomolecular-atlas-program-hubmap-method-development">HuBMAP Method Development Community</a> (required for HuBMAP).
-       - <a href="https://www.protocols.io/workspaces/cellular-senescence-network-sennet-method-develo">SenNet Method Development Community</a> (required for SenNet).
+       - {.sn-only} <a href="https://www.protocols.io/workspaces/cellular-senescence-network-sennet-method-develo">SenNet Method Development Community</a> (required for SenNet).
        - Provide your protocols.io email account if you will be creating protocols for your team.
      - NIH's <a href="https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=login">dbGaP </a>- For sequencing data, if applicable.
          - Sequencing data will be submitted here after your data is published.